pombredanne/launchpad-3/configs/README.txt

 is defined in the schema.
 It has the default keys and values defined in [vhost.template].
 The [vhost.xmlrpc_private] is not visible in most confs because they do not declare that they use the section.
-The lpnet.conf file does though, by including [vhost.xmlrpc] section:
+The production-xmlrpc-private/launchpad-lazr.conf file does though, by including [vhost.xmlrpc_private] section:

-    [vhost.xmlrpc]
+    [vhost.xmlrpc_private]
-    hostname: xmlrpc.launchpad.net
+    hostname: xmlrpc.lp.internal
     rooturl: https://launchpad.net/

-Including just the section ([vhost.xmlrpc]) will suffice.
+Including just the section ([vhost.xmlrpc_private]) will suffice.
 In this case, the two keys were redefined.

 === Implicit typing ===